 Most women are familiar with the common signs of early pregnancy.
-Things like morning sickness and food aversions are so inextricably linked to indicating a pregnancy that some women may find themselves the target of “suspicion” simply for mentioning their presence.
+Morning sickness and food aversions are so inextricably linked to indicating pregnancy that some women may find themselves the target of “suspicion” simply for mentioning their presence.

 An in-depth look at your menstrual cycle

-Though most of us are basically familiar with the way our menstrual cycle works, certain details such as the timing of hormone release and how to track the window in which conception is possible aren’t usually addressed in health class.
-Taking a closer look at the way your menstrual cycle operates can help you gain a better understanding of when to look for DPO pregnancy symptoms.
+Though most of us are basically familiar with the way our menstrual cycle works, certain details, such as the timing of hormone release and how to track the window in which conception is possible, aren’t usually addressed in most health classes.

 - Proliferative stage.
-This stage occurs after the “end” and before the “beginning” of your ongoing cycle, acting as a natural reboot which overlaps the proceeding follicular stage.
+This stage occurs after the “end” and before the “beginning” of your ongoing cycle, acting as a natural reboot which overlaps the preceding follicular stage.
 During this time, your pituitary gland, which is your body’s primary hormone regulator, releases a hormone which stimulates your ovarian follicles to trigger the release of eggs within the ovary.
 These follicles, also called corpus luteum cells, then release a group of about 15 to 20 eggs as well as a burst of estrogen.
-This estrogen triggers the thickening of your uterine lining, which is intended to create an environment where an egg can safely implant if one is successfully fertilized.1Menstrual Cycle Proliferative And Follicular Phase
+This estrogen triggers the thickening of your uterine lining, which is intended to create an environment where an egg can safely implant, if one is successfully fertilized.1Menstrual Cycle Proliferative And Follicular Phase

 DPO: The early pregnancy symptoms